 Introduction / History

-The Sindhi are nomadic and look after cattle.
+Some Sindhi Muslims are nomadic and look after cattle.
 They breed other animals such as buffaloes.
-They are Sunni Muslims.
-Many have gone to other parts of India looking for work.
-There is an opportunity here for the gospel to be given.
+Many are also farmers.
+Some have gone to other parts of India looking for work.